ashilohfaith-debug/Portfolio/README.md

 # Portfolio Website
-A quiet corner of the internet where I share my projects, experiences, and thoughts on technology, built using HTML, CSS and JavaScript.
+A quiet corner of the internet where I share my projects, experiences, and thoughts on technology.
+Built using HTML, CSS and JavaScript.
-Designed and developed with curiosity and help from <a href="https://claude.ai" target="_blank">Claude</a>.

 View website ↗ https://ashilohfaith-debug.github.io/portfolio/